KrailOrg/krail/docs/tutorial-persistence-jpa.md

 *We will*

 - create a page,
-- configure two database connections (one HSQLDB and One Apache Derby),
+- configure two database connections (one HSQLDB and one Apache Derby),
 - demonstrate some simple transactions
 - demonstrate the use of JPAContainer to provide Tables, with two databases,
 - demonstrate integration with Krail I18N and ```Option```